 - food manufacturers, food service operators, butchers, and food retailers

-- hospitals, schools, or households.
+- hospitals, schools, and households.

 Make sure food waste is safe to feed

 If you supply food waste for feeding to pigs – either to someone else or directly to your own pigs – you must make sure: